 where $S_{\rm test}$ is the test dataset.
 The movement of parameters on the eigenvectors corresponding to large eigenvalues has a weak impact on the test loss, while the movement of parameters on the eigenvectors corresponding to small eigenvalues has a significant impact on the test loss.

 A reasonable explanation from the perspective of frequency is as follows.
 In common datasets, low-frequency components often dominate over high-frequency ones.
 For noisy sampling, the dominant low-frequency is shared by both the training and the test data.
-When the parameters move along the eigen directions corresponding to the large eigenvalues, the network output often changes at low-frequency, which is already captured by both $\vtheta_{\rm train}$ and $\vtheta_{\rm test}$.
+When the parameters move along the eigendirections corresponding to the large eigenvalues, the network output often changes at low-frequency, which is already captured by both $\vtheta_{\rm train}$ and $\vtheta_{\rm test}$.
 Therefore, the improvement of model generalization often requires certain high-frequency changes.
-As shown in Fig. \ref{pic:frequency}(b), we move the corresponding $\vtheta_{\rm train}$ along the first nine eigen directions, and show the difference between the network outputs before and after the movement, i.e., $f_{\vtheta_{{\rm train}+ \vnu_i/\sqrt{\lambda_{i}}}}-f_{\vtheta_{\rm train}}$, where the $1/\sqrt{\lambda_{i}}$ item is to make the loss of the network moved in different eigen directions approximately the same.
-From the difference between the outputs before and after the movement, it can be seen that when the parameters move along the eigen direction corresponding to the larger eigenvalue, the change of the model output is often less oscillated, i.e., dominated by the lower-frequency.
-Since the low-frequency is captured by both $\vtheta_{\rm train}$ and $\vtheta_{\rm test}$, they should be close in the eigen directions corresponding to large eigenvalues, which is verified in the following subsection.
+As shown in Fig. \ref{pic:frequency} (b), we move the corresponding $\vtheta_{\rm train}$ along the first nine eigendirections, and show the difference between the network outputs before and after the movement, i.e., $f_{\vtheta_{\rm train}+ \vnu_i/\sqrt{\lambda_{i}}}-f_{\vtheta_{\rm train}}$, where the $1/\sqrt{\lambda_{i}}$ item is to make the loss of the network moved in different eigendirections approximately the same.
+From the difference between the outputs before and after the movement, it can be seen that when the parameters move along the eigendirection corresponding to the larger eigenvalue, the change of the model output is often less oscillated, i.e., dominated by the lower-frequency.
+Since the low-frequency is captured by both $\vtheta_{\rm train}$ and $\vtheta_{\rm test}$, they should be close in the eigendirections corresponding to large eigenvalues, which is verified in the following subsection.